 If a perfect saltwater fly fishing species were to be created, a Giant Trevally, also called GT’s or Geets, could top the list.
-GT’s are aggressive, fast and powerful and willing to eat a well-presented fly.
-Stalking, casting to, fighting and landing one of these fish is an angling accomplishment.
+GT’s are aggressive, fast, powerful, and willing to eat a well-presented fly.
+Stalking, casting to, fighting, and landing one of these fish is an angling accomplishment.
 Fortunately, with our angling adventures and expertise, a Geet on a fly is attainable.
 Yellow Dog Flyfishing Adventures is proud to offer a wide selection of Giant Trevally fly-fishing trips at unique destinations around the globe.

 What is a Giant Trevally?

 An apex predator.
 A brute among saltwater flats species.
 An aggressive, large, and powerful fish.
 These attributes make Giant Trevally (Caranx ignobilis) an ideal gamefish, averaging over 40 inches in length, nearly 30 pounds, and can swim up to 37 miles per hour.
 With large eyes and a wide mouth, these fish prey on whatever they can find—crabs, lobsters, shrimp, eels, birds…yes, birds…and whatever else they can devour.
 Their reputation as a flats species is one of voracity and thuggery.

 Widely distributed throughout the Indo-Pacific tropical waters from South Africa to Hawaii, including large populations in the Seychelles and parts of Australia, GTs cover a broad range.
 GTs can be found in estuaries, shallow flats, bays, or lagoons.
 As they grow to full maturity, usually around six to seven years, they can be found near deeper reefs or remote atolls.